HAYDN -- High-precision AsteroseismologY of DeNse stellar fields (ESA Voyage 2050 White Paper): Scientific objectives

 Stellar activity is likely to have a large influence on the habitability of exoplanets.
 Therefore in order to understand the chances for finding life in the Universe, we need to understand the nature and evolution of activity of Sun-like stars.
 Over the last decades we have learned that cycles like the 11-year sunspot cycle are common in Sun-like stars \citep{1995ApJ...438..269B}, that young stars tend to have enhanced levels of UV and and X-ray emission \citep{2007LRSP....4....3G} and that some stars, including Sun-like stars, host devastating superflares \citep{2012Natur.485..478M}.

 The proposed mission will allow us to study the photometric effect of stellar activity in a large number of stars with well constrained parameters.
 This will be especially important for the studies of superflares as it is still an open question if the Sun would be capable of hosting superflares \citep{2016NatCo...711058K, 2019ApJ...876...58N}.
-In order to answer this question we need to either detect or rule out superflares on truly Sun-like stars with respect to mass, age, rotation and chemical composition.
+In order to answer this question we need to either detect or rule out superflares on truly Sun-like stars with respect to mass, age, rotation, and chemical composition.
 Here focusing on stars in stellar clusters will be a great advance.

-Finally, the high-precision, high-cadence photometric monitoring of stars along the HB in GCs, will also shed light on the nature of the variability of BHB stars, and its relation to chromospheric activity / chemical peculiarities \citep[see e.g.][]{Paunzen2019,Montenegro2019}.
+Finally, the high-precision, high-cadence photometric monitoring of stars along the HB in GCs, will also shed light on the nature of the variability of blue horizontal branch (BHB) stars, and its relation to chromospheric activity / chemical peculiarities \citep[see e.g.][]{Paunzen2019,Montenegro2019}.